echoroleplay/feedback/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: 'Provide a brief and clear title describing the bug'
 labels: bug
 assignees: ''

 ---

-# Bug Report

-Please use the following format to create a new bug report.
-The more details you provide, the easier it will be for us to understand the problem and work on a fix.

-**Title:** Provide a brief and clear title describing the bug.

 ## Bug Details